FaVIQ: FAct Verification from Information-seeking Questions: Related Work

-Fact verification is crucial both for real-world applications~\citep{cohen2011computational} and as a benchmark to evaluate the ability of the model to access and process knowledge~\citep{petroni2020kilt}.
+\paragraph{Fact verification} Fact verification is crucial for real-world applications~\citep{cohen2011computational} and as a benchmark to evaluate the knowledge in a model~\citep{petroni2020kilt}.

-One line of work has studied professional fact checking, dealing with claims collected by processional fact checkers, typically in specific domains like politics or news~\citep{vlachos-riedel-2014-fact,ferreira2016emergent,augenstein2019multifc,hanselowski2019richly}.
-While such data contains realistic claims that have occurred in the real world, it is expensive to construct as it requires labor from professional fact checkers, and is mostly small-scale.
+One line of work has studied professional fact checking, dealing with claims collected by professional fact checkers in specific domains ~\citep{vlachos-riedel-2014-fact,ferreira2016emergent,augenstein2019multifc,hanselowski2019richly}.
+While such data contains realistic claims that have occurred in the real world, it is expensive to construct as it requires labor from professional fact checkers.
 Moreover, it is less suitable as a benchmark due to lack of a standard evidence corpus such as Wikipedia\footnote{For this reason, prior work on professional fact checking assumes gold evidence document.} and ambiguities in labels.\footnote{Most claims fall into the \texttt{mixture} label, rather than \true\ or \false.}

 Other fact verification datasets are collected through crowdsourcing (e.g., FEVER \citep{thorne2018fever} and its variants \citep{Thorne18Fact, Thorne2019adversarial}) by altering a word or negating the reference text to intentionally make true or false claims.
-This process leads to large-scale datasets but with strong artifacts and unrealistic claims~\citep{schuster2019towards,Thorne2019adversarial,eisenschlos2021fool}.
+This process leads to large-scale datasets but with strong artifacts and unrealistic claims~\citep{schuster-etal-2019-towards,Thorne2019adversarial,eisenschlos2021fool}.
 Consequently, a trivial claim-only baseline with no evidence achieves near 80\% (\citet{petroni2020kilt}, verified in Section~\ref{subsec:baseline-exp}).
 While more recent work proposes new crowdsourcing methods that alleviate artifacts~\citep{schuster2021get,eisenschlos2021fool}, their claims are still written given particular evidence text, being vulnerable to subtle lexical biases that can be hard to explicitly measure.